 03 September 2016 - Supervision

 Publication of the Delegated Regulation on MREL

-The European Commission publishes the Delegated Regulation on MREL.
+The European Commission publishes the Delegated Regulation on minimum required own funds and eligible liabilities (MREL).
 It prescribes the methodology for determining the loss absorbing capacity of banks.
 This is an important step for determining the minimum requirements for the bail-inable debt.

 01 September 2016 - Pensions

 This act introduces a new pension type, a variable pension.
 The capital that is built up in this scheme does not have to be converted into a fixed benefit on the pension date, but may continue to be invested, partly or in whole, as risk-bearing capital during the pay-out phase.
 Continued investment is expected to lead to a higher pension yield than a traditional fixed benefit, but at the same time leads to more uncertainty about the amount of the benefit.

 17 August 2016 - Financial sector

 Four Rabobank employees who were involved in EURIBOR rate manipulation agree on a settlement with the securities sector self-regulation body Dutch Securities Institute (DSI).
 They will be paying fines of up to EUR 3,000.

 04 August 2016 - Europe